mcaceresb/stata-parquet/README.md

 This is an alpha release and there are several important limitations:

+- Missing values (and extended missing values) are not supported.
+If the data has missing values the import/export might not fail but the values will be wrong.
 - String widths are not read from `.parquet` files.
 The plugin reads all strings in uniform width.
 Control this via option `strbuffer()`
 - Writing `strL` variables are not supported.
-- Reading `FixedLenByteArray` and `Int96` variables are not supported, as they have no direct Stata counterpart, as best I know.
+- `Int96` variables is not supported, as is has no direct Stata counterpart.

 See the TODO section for more.